Tr4pSt3R/temptations/temptation-from-satan's-point-of-view/satan's-opposition-of-god's-people.md

 **Questions**:

-* From the study so far, pick out the three main benefits that we gain when we come through temptation victoriously.
+1. From the study so far, pick out the three main benefits that we gain when we come through temptation victoriously
+   * inherit of the crown of life \(James 1:12\)
+   * the genuineness of our faith, or lack of it, is revealed or confirmed
+   * elevation in maturity

-* If a man does yield to temptation and sin, what wages does he earn?
+2. If a man does yield to temptation and sin, what wages does he earn?
    > "For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord."
-  > Romans 6:23 NKJV
+Romans 6:23 NKJV

-# Prayer - Adversity - Thurs.
-23rd Feb.
-2017
+# Prayer - Adversity - Sat.
+11th March 2017

 1. Father, give relief to the burdened.
 2. Spirit of Comfort, deliver a dose of good cheer to the spiritually challenged and mentally afflicted souls in our midst.
+3. Holy Father pour grace upon the tongue of he who minister the words of life to Your beloved children.